harshil-garg/ECE458-Group-Project/README.md

 # Deployment Guide
 Read INSTALL.MD.
 Walk through the script step by step for easy deployment.
-You need 2 Duke-provisioned VCMs, one for production and one for backup,
+You need 2 Duke-provisioned VCMs, one for production and one for backup.

 # Development Guide
 ## Technologies/Frameworks